jan-rybizki/Chempy/README.md

 ## Getting started
 The jupyter [tutorial](https://github.com/jan-rybizki/Chempy/tree/master/tutorials) illustrates the basic usage of Chempy and basic concepts of galactic chemical evolution modeling.
 It can be inspected in the github repository or you can run it interactively on your local machine.

-First clone the repository with
+To run it interactively first clone the repository with
 ```
 git clone https://github.com/jan-rybizki/Chempy.git
 ```
 Then you can ```jupyter notebook``` from within the tutorial folder (it will run if you have installed *Chempy*).
 If you did not install Chempy you can still run the tutorial but need to point to the files in the Chempy folder.
 Basically you have to ```cd ../Chempy/``` and then replace each ```from Chempy import ...``` with ```from . import ...```.

-You can also have a look at the *preliminary* [documentaion](http://www.mpia.de/homes/rybizki/html/index.html).
+You can also have a look at the *preliminary* [documentaion](http://www.mpia.de/homes/rybizki/html/index.html) which gives an overview over the Chempy classes and functions.